Best Bras to Recover from DIEP Flap Surgery

 Your new F(oo)B tissue will most likely be heavier than you are used to, so you may not be able to adjust your DIEP flap reconstructed F(oo)Bs into tops or traditional bras the way you used to.
 Underwire bras will be extremely uncomfortable and not permitted, and push-up bras will be straight-up impossible to wear.
 These limits can be very frustrating at first, so it helps to have some alternative options at the ready so you can feel just as comfortable and confident as usual.

-Once you are farther along in your DIEP flap healing process, The Molly Bra is a beautiful stepping stone back into the world of sexy lingerie.
-Just as soft as the Monica Bra and made with the same super-soft modal material, The Molly introduces a sensual deep V-neck silhouette and flirty construction details without sacrificing comfort, stability, versatility or support.
+Once you are farther along in your DIEP flap healing process, The Molly Plunge Bra is a beautiful stepping stone back into the world of sexy lingerie.
+Just as soft as the Monica Full Coverage Bra and made with the same super-soft modal material, the Molly Plunge Bra introduces a sensual deep V-neck silhouette and flirty construction details without sacrificing comfort, stability, versatility or support.

 After your first surgery, ultra-soft, non-restrictive bottoms and pants will be your new essentials.
 When shopping, look for non-compressive leggings, lounge pants and harem pants that are easy to put on, take off and don't strain your abdominal surgical site.
 After your Stage 2 surgery, you will most likely be required to wear high-waisted compression leggings while you recover.

-When shopping for underwear, high-waisted styles with temperature control will not interfere with your abdominal scars and will keep you supported and comfortable.
-Once you've healed, our Jennifer Boyshorts provide a super-breathable to keep you comfortable.
+When shopping for loungewear, high-waisted styles will not interfere with your abdominal scars and will keep you supported and comfortable.
+Once you've healed, our Abby Lounge Pant will keep you comfortable.
 This style also features soft, stretchy materials that won't irritate scars or sensitive skin.
-This post-surgery underwear will simplify many of the challenges that come from undergoing DIEP flap surgery for breast cancer.

 Another option for lounging around the house is to pair your favorite new post-surgery bra and panties with a simple robe.
 Our Miena Robe is the ideal solution since it's made of super-soft and lightweight material.
 Simply tie it loosely in the front and you won't have to worry about causing irritation to sensitive areas while you heal.
 You can also use the included inner belt with pouches for easy and convenient drain management post-surgery.